Temperance movement in the United States: Temperance theatre

 Temperance birthed an entire genre of theatre.
 In 1825, a dramatic poem called The Forgers premiered at the Charleston Theatre in Charleston, South Carolina.
 The next significant temperance drama to debut was titled Fifteen Years of a Drunkard's Life, written by Douglas Jerrold in 1841.
 As the movement began to grow and prosper, these dramas became more popular among the general public.
 The Drunkard by W.H.
 Smith premiered in 1841 in Boston, running for 144 performances before being produced at Barnum's American Museum on lower Broadway.
 The play was wildly popular and is often credited with the entrance of the temperance narrative into mainstream American theatre.
 It continued to be a staple of New York's theatre scene all the way until 1875.
 The Drunkard follows the typical format of a temperance drama: the main character has an alcohol-induced downfall, and he restores his life from disarray once he denounces drinking for good at the play's end.
 Temperance drama continued to grow as a genre of theatre, fostered by the advent of the railroad as a form of transportation.
 This enabled theatre companies to be much more mobile, traveling from city to city.
 Temperance drama would even reach as far as the West Coast, as David Belasco's adaptation of Émile Zola's novel Drink premiered at the Baldwin Theatre in San Francisco in 1879.
-The image titled The Drunkard's Progress, shown in the top of the article, gives us a representation of the temperance movement.
-This image depicts the progress of a drunk man, slowly the woman disappears, and the man's night ends in death.
-This picture shows us that drinking is social but also brings poverty upon people, as well as death and loneliness.